eye3/nkit4nodejs/README.md

     var nkit = require('nkit4nodejs');

-    // Here mapping is list, described by /path/to/element and list item description.
+    // Here mapping is list, described by '/path/to/element' and list-item-description.
     // List item is described as 'object' sub-mapping.
     // This 'object' sub-mapping described by set of mappings, each containing
     // key definition and sub-mapping or scalar.
     // Keys are described by "/sub/path -> optionalKeyName".
-    // If optionalKeyName doesn't provided, then last element name in "/sub/path"
+    // If optionalKeyName doesn't provided, then last element name in '/sub/path'
     // will be used for key name
     // Scalar definition may have optional "...|defaultValue"
     // 'datetime' scalar definition MUST contain default value and formatting string